 - Larmandier-Bernier (Vertus, FR) – A unique opportunity to visit a family producer, Larmandier welcomes visitors Monday to Saturday, by appointment.

-- Pommery (Reims, FR) – 1-hr tours offered through the caves of Pommery, or chose the tour the Villa Demoiselle, sister producer to Pommery and architectural landmark of Reims.
+- Pommery (Reims, FR) – Guided, luxury private tours are offered via our partner Royal Journey France.
+Additionally and by appointment only, 1-hr tours are offered through the caves of Pommery, or choose the tour the Villa Demoiselle, sister producer to Pommery and architectural landmark of Reims.
 Advanced booking is required.

 You are reading “How To Visit Champange France” Back To Top

-Europe travel ideas, wine regions in Spain: best wine destinations to visit in France
+Europe travel ideas, things to do in Champagne: best wine destinations to visit in France